-The process begins with preliminary discussions between the non-federal sponsor and DOE contractor personnel about the work requested by the sponsor.
-The contractor and sponsor develop a proposal that must include the following information.
+The process begins with preliminary discussions between the non-Federal sponsor and DOE/NNSA contractor personnel about the work requested by the sponsor.
+The contractor and sponsor develop a preliminary proposal that must include the following information:

-- C Description of the work requested, including deliverables.
+- description of the work requested, including deliverables;

-- C Schedule and milestones.
+- schedule and milestones;

-- C Proposed reporting requirements.
+- proposed reporting requirements; and

-- C Total cost estimate.
+- total cost estimate.

-Appropriate contractor management personnel shall review the preliminary proposal for compliance with WFO requirements and identification of any programmatic or administrative issues.
-The contractor obtains internal management approval of the proposal, and prepares a tailored agreement that incorporates the statement of work (SOW) and cost estimate.
-The contractor must use the articles in the DOE Standard Work for Others Agreement (see Attachment 2).
-Any proposed deviation from the DOE-approved terms and conditions in this agreement will require DOE review and approval.
+Appropriate contractor management personnel must review the preliminary proposal for compliance with Work for Others requirements and identification of any programmatic or administrative issues.
+The contractor obtains internal management approval of the preliminary proposal and prepares a tailored agreement that incorporates the Statement of Work and cost estimate.

+If the DOE-approved standard Work for Others Agreement (see Attachment 2) terms and conditions are used, the DOE/NNSA review and approval should be limited to completing the required DOE/NNSA determinations and Contracting Officer certification and other concurrences/approvals as delineated in Attachment 3.
+Any proposed deviation from the DOE/NNSA-approved terms and conditions in this agreement will require DOE/NNSA to review and approve the altered contract clauses as well as those required when standard terms and conditions are used.

 The contractor provides an advance copy of the tailored agreement to the sponsor for review of the terms and conditions.
 This review should correspond with the contractor's internal review and completion of the Work for Non-Federal Sponsors Process Checklist (see Attachment 3).
 Advance communication of the agreement should reduce the time needed for negotiation and implementation.
-An attached disclaimer shall state that advance submission or review of the proposed agreement does not constitute a commitment by either party.
+An attached disclaimer must state that advance submission or review of the proposed agreement does not constitute a commitment by either party.

-The contractor will ensure that the requirements of the Work for Non-Federal Sponsors Process Checklist are met, and that appropriate approvals are secured.
-Completion of the Process Checklist ensures that critical issues have been addressed and that appropriate actions have been or will be taken.
-The Process Checklist provides guidelines for determining when Operations Office or Headquarters notification and/or concurrence is required.
-The contractor's internal review must include sufficient documentation of the basis for the decision reached for each item on the Process Checklist.
-If any of the items on the Process Checklist require DOE approval, the contractor will send the proposal package to the appropriate DOE Element(s).
-This should be done concurrently with the contractor's internal review and negotiation of the agreement.
+The contractor will ensure that the requirements of the Work for Non-Federal Sponsors Process Checklist are met and that appropriate DOE approvals are secured.
+Completion of the process checklist ensures that critical issues have been addressed and that appropriate actions have been or will be taken.
+The process checklist provides guidelines for determining when operations office or Headquarters concurrence and/or approval is required.
+The contractor's internal review must include sufficient documentation of the basis for the decision reached for each item on the process checklist.